joel-sparc/myHealth/README.md

 * Apache Maven (3.0 or better)

 * [The settings.xml file](./settings.xml) from this folder should be copied to Maven's ~/.m2 folder.

+Go ahead and clone (git clone) this repository into the directory of your choice.
+Throughout the remaining documentation, this directory will be referred as <base_dir>.